Lorenzo Magalotti: Travelling to the Netherlands

-The two companions left in mid-July, crossed the Alps, and arrived in Augsburg in August.
+The two companions left in mid-July, crossed the Alps and arrived in Augsburg in August.
 By mid-October they were wandering around in the Hague and visited Heinsius, Isaac Vossius, and Jacob Gronovius.
-On 12 November 1667 Magalotti arrived in Utrecht to visit Johann Georg Graevius.
+On 12 November 1667, Magalotti arrived in Utrecht to visit Johann Georg Graevius.
 In the meantime Cosimo III de' Medici went on his grand tour.
 The Grand Duke travelled in a group of 18 people and 14 carriages, accompanied by six cooks and his secretary Appolonio Bassetti.
 On 28 October 1667, they had arrived in Tyrol, travelled to Mainz to visit the prince-elector, and set direction down the Rhine.
 On 19 December they arrived in Amsterdam.
-On his first day he saw the Admiralty of Amsterdam and the warehouses and wharves of the Dutch East India Company.
+On his first day, he saw the Admiralty of Amsterdam and the warehouses and wharves of the Dutch East India Company.
 Cosimo planned to start an East India Company from Livorno.
 The duke took his lodgings in a house at Keizersgracht, keen on keeping a private life, living with the Tuscan merchant and slave-trader Francisco Ferroni.

-While it is difficult to make out who went where with whom, and supposedly, the somewhat shy, pious, and taciturn Cosimo never went somewhere without company, an excerpt of the diary of Cosimo's visits is following here.
+While it is difficult to make out who went where with whom, and supposedly, the somewhat shy, pious, and taciturn Cosimo never went somewhere without company, an excerpt of the diary of Cosimo's visits follows here.

 A patron of the arts, Cosimo visited fifteen painters over a four-month period: the Leiden painters Gerard Dou and Frans van Mieris the Elder; Ludolf Bakhuizen, Willem van de Velde the Elder, Jan van Kessel, Nicolaes Maes, and Gabriel Metsu.
 From Caspar Netscher he bought four paintings.
-The duke preferenced small paintings, obviously easier to pack.
+The duke preferred small paintings, obviously easier to pack.
 Around Christmas, he visited some hidden churches and social institutions.
 (A popular sight to visit was the madhouse on Kloveniersburgwal.)
 He met with the Jansenist Johannes van Neercassel.
 On 30 December 1667 Cosimo went to the Schouwburg of Van Campen, a copy of the Teatro Olimpico in Vicenza.
 He probably saw "Medea" by Jan Vos.
 They did not understand a word, but it had been attractive to watch.
-The pit was almost empty, while no others were invited.
+The pit was almost empty, and no others were invited.
 On 12 January, he attended the prince William III of Orange, who was only 17 at that time and performed in the ballet on that evening.
-Johan de Witt saved Cosimo from a boring conversation with some Amsterdam burgomasters and introduced him to some nice looking young ladies.
+Johan de Witt saved Cosimo from a boring conversation with some Amsterdam burgomasters and introduced him to some nice-looking young ladies.
 Cosimo met John Maurice, Prince of Nassau-Siegen, who had spent a long time in Dutch Brazil.